AndradeDaniel99/MyMovies/README.md

 ![ezgif com-gif-maker-8](https://user-images.githubusercontent.com/3867413/179374829-1f0e0d51-65f2-4caa-881c-36d36b1fc4bb.gif)
 ---
 ### Updates:
-- i will implement a search bar on homeScreen so the user can search any movie he wants.
+- i will implement a search bar on homeScreen so the user can search any movie by its title.
 ---
 ### Technologies:
 - UIKit